neilg63/julian_day_converter/README.md

 must implement:
 - ```to_jd(&self) -> f64```
 - ```from_jd(jd: f64) -> Option<Self>```

+## FromFuzzyISOString
+must implement:
 - ```from_fuzzy_iso_string(&self, dt_str: &str) -> Option<Self>```

+## WeekdayIndex
+must implement:
 - ```weekday_index(&self, offset_secs: i32) -> u8```

+If the solar or standard local timezone offset is known, this calculates the weekday index (Sunday = 0, Monday = 1 ...
+Saturday = 6) for timezone-neutral DateTime objects.
+The solar timezone offset in seconds can be calculated from the longitude as 1º = 240 seconds, e.g. -3º (or 3ºW) would be -720.

 ## Usage